SkillsFundingAgency/tl-marketing-and-communication/README.md

 ```

 - `GovNotifyApiKey` will come from GOV.UK Notify service settings (check with DevOps if you don't have access).
 - `EmployerContactEmailTemplateId` is the email template id created in GOV.UK Notify for the contact email.
+A default value is set in `appSettings.json`.
 - `SupportEmailInboxAddress` can be a single email address or a semicolon-separated list of email addresses where the contact email should be sent to.
+- `TableStorageConnectionString` defaults to Azure Storage Emulator.
+If you want to use a cloud table, set the connection string here.
+- `PostcodeRetrieverBaseUrl` is usually `https://postcodes.io/` - this is set in `appSettings.json`.

 ## Creating the providers data file